Chantelle Maniti

-Chantelle Lourdes Mariona Maniti (born January 3, 2005) is a footballer who plays as a defender for FNSW Institute.
+Chantelle Lourdes Mariona Maniti (born January 3, 2005) is a Professional footballer who plays as a defender for Macarthur Rams.
 Born in Australia, she represents the Philippines women's national team.

 Early life

 Maniti was born in Wetherill Park, the third of four children to Filipino and El Salvadoran parents.

 Career

 Youth

 Maniti started playing football when she was six years old.
 She had her youth football at Wetherill Park Westerners, Sydney United, and Football New South Wales Institute, her current club.

 International career

 Maniti was born in Australia to a Filipino father and an El Salvadoran mother, which made her eligible to represent Australia, Philippines, and El Salvador at international level.

 Philippines U18

 Maniti was included in the 27-player line up of the Philippines U18 for the 2022 AFF U-18 Women's Championship in Palembang, Indonesia.

 Maniti was named as captain in her debut for Philippines U18 in a 4–0 defeat against Australia U18.